Observable Features of Tachyon-Dominated Cosmology: Distance-Redshift Relation

+for a source with intensity~$S$, luminosity~${\cal L}$, apparent magnitude~$m$, and absolute magnitude~$M$.
+The overall factor~$1+z$ incorporates redshift and time-dilation effects, and the $\sinh$ function incorporates the curvature correction appropriate to an open model with line element~\eqref{eq01}.

-While this relation may appear opaque, it is actually not so unreasonable, as illustrated in Figure~\ref{f02}.
+While this relation may appear opaque, it is actually not so unreasonable.
+It can be compared to measurements of Type~Ia supernovae, e.g., from~\citet{garn1998}.
+Data adapted from Figure~3 of that work are shown in Table~\ref{tbl01}, which displays redshift~$z$, distance moduli~$m-M$

+for apparent magnitudes~$m$ and absolute magnitudes~$M$, distances~$D_L$ obtained via the second line of Eq.~\eqref{eq14}, and uncertainties~$\sigma_D$ estimated from the error bars shown in~\citet{garn1998} and that equation.
+The comparison of model relation and data is shown in Figure~\ref{f02}.

-The curve in this figure is the distance-redshift relation~\eqref{eq13}.
-The data points represent redshift and distance values for Type Ia supernovae displayed in~\citet{garn1998}, with distance moduli converted to distances via the usual magnitude-redshift relation for Friedmann-Robertson-Walker spacetimes.
-The curve fits the data only approximately, but the model parameters have not been adjusted to optimize this fit.
-To determine the values of~$A$, $B$, and~$\eta_0$---that is, the invariant mass, density, and temperature of the tachyon gas, as well as the distance and time scales of the model---to optimize agreement with this and other data sets, as is done to evaluate the features of more familiar models~\citep{hins2009}, must be the subject of future work.
-The overall shapes of curve and data, however, suggest that cosmological models featuring tachyonic dark matter could be refined and tested using observations such as those of high-redshift supernovae.
+Here the model relation fits the low-redshift data points reasonably well, but yields greater distances for the larger redshift values.
+As a demonstration of concept, however, this shows that the tachyon-dominated model could be tested agains such observations.
+The parameters~$A$, $B$, and~$\eta_0$---that is, the invariant mass, density, and temperature of the tachyon gas, as well as the distance and time scales of the model---could be fixed, as is done to evaluate the features of more familiar models~\citep{hins2009}, by fitting the model to the data.